 In conclusion, building a workflow with high sustained throughput goes beyond merely achieving a high peak acquisition rate.
 It requires a holistic view of the workflow, where all actions in the process are considered and optimized.
 Delmic is currently working on a high-speed electron microscopy solution to examine large samples with a high sustained throughput.
 With this solution, we will provide a stable, automated workflow based around minimal operator intervention.

-If you would like to learn more about the possibilities of fast electron microscopy and Delmic's solution, join our webinar Fast Electron Microscopy for large-scale projects.
+If you would like to learn more about the possibilities of fast electron microscopy and Delmic's solution, watch our on-demand webinar Fast Electron Microscopy for large-scale projects.

 Figure 1: Example of a large-scale electron microscopy workflow for volume EM, showing the preparatory steps before imaging, the imaging cycle required to acquire all tiles in the dataset, and the offloading and processing of the image data.